RADAR-base/RADAR-Docker/README.md

 # RADAR-Docker

-The dockerized RADAR stack for deploying the RADAR-CNS platform.
-Component repositories can be found at [RADAR-CNS DockerHub org](https://hub.docker.com/u/radarcns/dashboard/)
+The dockerized RADAR stack for deploying the RADAR-base platform.
+Component repositories can be found at [RADAR-base DockerHub org](https://hub.docker.com/u/radarcns/dashboard/)

 ## Installation instructions
-To install RADAR-CNS stack, do the following:
+To install RADAR-base stack, do the following:

 1. Install [Docker Engine](https://docs.docker.com/engine/installation/)
-2. Install `docker-compose` using the [installation guide](https://docs.docker.com/compose/install/) or by following our [wiki](https://github.com/RADAR-CNS/RADAR-Docker/wiki/How-to-set-up-docker-on-ubuntu#install-docker-compose).
+2. Install `docker-compose` using the [installation guide](https://docs.docker.com/compose/install/) or by following our [wiki](https://github.com/RADAR-base/RADAR-Docker/wiki/How-to-set-up-docker-on-ubuntu#install-docker-compose).
 3. Verify the Docker installation by running on the command-line:

     ```shell